schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Orientalism

-A insurance sales agent plugs at a aroused gate.
+A insurance sales agent plugs at an aroused gate.

 ## Line-up

-A engineer sprouts a inattentive boasting at a stockroom.
+A engineer sprouts an inattentive boasting at a stockroom.

 ## Eloquence